forseti-security/forseti-security/_docs/_latest/use/model.md

 The command above will create a data model `<MODEL_NAME>` from inventory `<INVENTORY_INDEX_ID>`.

-Note: The status of the data model can be `SUCCESS`, `PARTIAL_SUCCESS` and `BROKEN`.
-It is likely you will be getting `PARTIAL_SUCCESS` for your data model because there are expected warnings that you might be getting.
+Note: It is likely you will be getting `PARTIAL_SUCCESS` status when you create the data model because you might be getting expected warnings.
 For example, roles in their alpha version will not contain any permissions and we will log that as a warning in the data model.
+So, model with status of `PARTIAL_SUCCESS` is safe to use.

-To display all the errors and warnings of the data model, use the `get` command."
-Model with status = `PARTIAL_SUCCESS` is safe to use.
+To display all the errors and warnings of the data model, use the `get` command.

 ### Using a data model